Disability Resources For Students

 To Request Accommodations and Discover Other Services

-For disability accommodations — whether learning, psychiatric, or physical; long- or short-term — contact the coordinator of disability resources.
+For disability accommodations — whether learning, psychiatric, or physical; long- or short-term — contact the coordinator of student disability resources.
 The coordinator will explain your rights and responsibilities, and will guide you through the process.

 For best results, you should: